Hacknock/leadyou/public/md/privacy-policy.md

 # Contact

-If you have any comments or questions about this privacy policy, please contact us at the email address below. contact@leadyou.hacknock.com
+If you have any comments or questions about this Privacy Policy, please contact us at the email address below. contact@leadyou.hacknock.com

-# 編集履歴
+# Revision history

-2020-08-17 First version
+- 2020-08-17 First edition